RRLash/Map-Making-Tools/Tutorials/OSM-Workshop/OSM-Workshop.md

 ##### OpenStreetMap (OSM) and Humanitarian OpenStreetMap Team (HOT)
 I think OSM is an incredibly valuable tool, and I think everyone should know about it.
 Here's how you can get started.

-   1. Start with [MapGive](http://wwww.mapgive.state.gov), and wathc the [Why you should map](http://mapgive.state.gov/why-map/) video.
+   1. Start with [MapGive](http://wwww.mapgive.state.gov), and watch the [Why you should map](http://mapgive.state.gov/why-map/) video.
 Follow the instructions on the [Learn to map](http://mapgive.state.gov/learn-to-map/) webpage to create an OpenStreetMap account.
    2. Learn how to edit OSM using the iD Editor- it only takes a few minutes!
 You can continue to follow along with the MapGive [Learn how to map in OpenStreetMap](http://mapgive.state.gov/learn-to-map/) video (11 minutes), or follow along with this succint tutorial from [learnOSM.org](http://learnosm.org/en/editing/id-editor/).
    3. Explore all the different things that are already mapped in OSM by browsing the [map](openstreetmap.org) and by visiting the [OSM Wiki Map Features](http://wiki.osm.org/wiki/Map_Features) page.
 [TagInfo](https://taginfo.openstreetmap.org/) provides nice tools for visualizing the different tags currently used in the OSM database.
    4. Connect with others in the OSM Community.
 Join one (or a couple) of the [OSM mailing lists](http://wiki.openstreetmap.org/wiki/Mailing_lists).